dhruvarora93/Traffic-Sign-Classifier/writeup.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

 * The size of training set is = 34799
-* The size of the validation set is =
+* The size of the validation set is = 4410
 * The size of test set is = 12630
 * The shape of a traffic sign image is = (32,32,3)
 * The number of unique classes/labels in the data set is = 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-![alt text][image1]
+As is evident from the bar chart, the distribution of classes is similar in training, validation and testing datasets.

+![Oops...
+Where is the image ?][training set visualization.png]

+![Oops...
+Where is the image ?][validation set visualization.png]

+![Oops...
+Where is the image ?][test set visualization.png]

 ### Design and Test a Model Architecture